Catholic Church and abortion: United Kingdom

 A 2010 poll indicated that one in fourteen British Catholics accept the Church's teaching that abortion should not be allowed in any circumstances.
 A 2016 poll found that Catholics in Northern Ireland were far more conservative in their views of abortion than people in Britain.

 Poland

 In Poland, where 85% of the population is Catholic, a Pew Research poll from 2017 found that 8% of Polish respondents believed abortion should be legal in all cases and 33% that it should be legal in most cases.
 On the other hand, 38% believed that it should be illegal in most cases and 13% that it should be illegal in all cases.

 Australia

-According to one survey, 72% of Australian Catholics say that the decision to have an abortion "should be left to individual women and their doctors".
+Australia has fully decriminalized abortion in all states except for Western Australia.
+However, some Catholic individuals who reside in Australia have fought back against this law.
+In particular, some healthcare professionals who practice Catholicism have refused abortion services to individuals, which has caused an intense divide between "pro-life" and "pro-choice" advocates in the country.
+Despite that, according to one survey, 72% of Australian Catholics say that the decision to have an abortion "should be left to individual women and their doctors".
+There is not much discrepancy on the debate of abortion within Australia, and it is mostly held that the majority of individuals do support abortion practices and disregard the beliefs of the Catholic Church in Australia, which states that abortion should be illegal in all healthcare facilities that practice Catholic doctrine.

 Italy

 According to the Italian polling organization Eurispes, between 18.6% and 83.2% of Italian Catholics believe abortion is acceptable, depending on the circumstance.
 The highest number, 83.2%, is in favor of the voluntary termination of pregnancy in case the mother's life is in danger.